-Via joined the CSA team in 2015 and fast became one of the company’s most valuable and sought-after science and mathematics correlators.
-Utilizing her knowledge and skill in the key disciplines of physics, chemistry, biology, and earth science, Via has helped bolster CSA Education’s reputation for delivering exceptional quality that consistently exceeds our clients’ expectations.
+As the Senior Editor of Alignment Services for CSA Education, Via spends her days focusing on correlations, gap analyses, and math and science program evaluations.
+She also spends her time working on the occasional social studies correlation or special project in an unusual field, such as Heavy Machinery.
+Via is one of CSA’s most valuable and sought-after science and mathematics correlators.
+Utilizing her knowledge and skill in the key disciplines of physics, chemistry, biology, and earth science, Via has helped bolster CSA’s reputation for delivering exceptional quality that consistently exceeds clients’ expectations.

-Via has used her analytical expertise to help clients, such as Houghton Mifflin Harcourt and Pearson, with projects ranging from correlations of textbooks to state and national standards to preparing extensive rubrics and evaluations for programs under development.
-She has established herself as an expert on the Next Generation Science Standards (NGSS), and her meticulous work on projects such as the Primary Evaluation of Essential Criteria (PEEC) and the Educators Evaluating the Quality of Instructional Products (EQuIP) Rubric has influenced and enhanced content creation for several of our clients.
+Via has used her analytical expertise to help clients such as Houghton Mifflin Harcourt and Pearson with projects ranging from correlations of textbooks to state and national standards to preparing extensive rubrics and evaluations for programs under development.
+She has established herself as an expert on the Next Generation Science Standards (NGSS), and her meticulous work on projects such as the Primary Evaluation of Essential Criteria (PEEC) and the Educators Evaluating the Quality of Instructional Products (EQuIP) Rubric has influenced and enhanced content creation for several of CSA’s clients.

 A sampling of the many projects that Via has worked on includes the following: